Canon T5i vs Fujifilm X-E2

 It is notable that the X-E2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

-Both the T5i and the X-E2 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the X-E2 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the X-E2 was followed by the Fujifilm X-E2S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T5i and X-E2 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Fujifilm X-E2 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T5i or the Fujifilm X-E2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.